-Command / Role Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Statistics Enumerate Tree Yes Yes Yes Reports the statistics available.
-No access to keys or CSPs Update Firmware monitor monitor monitor This service is used in the update firmware service.
+Command / Role Vov./CCD Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Update Firmware monitor monitor monitor This service is used in the update firmware service.
 Thales supply the LoadROM utility for the administrator to use for this service.
 This utility issues the correct command sequence to load the new firmware.
 The module will only be operating in a FIPS approved mode if you install firmware that has been validated by NIST / CSE.
 Administrators who require FIPS validation should only upgrade firmware after NIST / CSE issue a new certificate.
 The monitor also checks that the Version Sequence Number (VSN) of the firmware is as high or higher than the VSN of the firmware currently installed.
-Firmware Integrity Key and Firmware Confidentiality Keys.
-[DSA, AES] Verify handle, ACL handle, ACL handle, ACL Verifies a digital signature using a stored key.
+Uses Firmware Integrity Key and Firmware Confidentiality Keys.
+Sets Firmware Integrity Key and Firmware Confidentiality Keys.
+[DSA, AES] Verify No handle, ACL handle, ACL Verifies a digital signature using a stored key.
 Uses a key object.
-RSA, DSA, ECDSA, Triple DES MAC, HMAC, KCDSA [] Verify Certificate Yes Yes Yes Verifies a certificate.
+RSA, DSA, ECDSA, Triple DES MAC, HMAC Verify Certificate Yes Yes Yes Verifies a certificate.
 If the certificate (including any delegation chain) verifies correctly, then the command succeeds.
 Access to keys?
-[ECDSA public keys] Write File Yes Yes Yes Writes a file, but not a logical token, to a smart card or software token.
+[ECDSA public keys] Write File No cert Yes Writes a file, but not a logical token, to a smart card or software token.
 Note these files do not have an ACL, use the NVMEM commands to create files with an ACL.
 No access to keys or CSPs

-Role Command / Service Unauth JSO / User NSO Description Key/CSP access Key types Write Share No handle handle Writes a new share to a smart card or software token.
+Command / , Role Vov./CSD Service Unauth JSO / User NSO Description Key/CSP access Key types Write Share No cert, handle handle Writes a new share to a smart card or software token.
 The number of shares that can be created is specified when the token is created.
 All shares must be written before the token is destroyed.
-Sets pass phrase, uses module key, creates share, uses pass phrase and module key, creates share key, uses module key, uses share key, exports encrypted share.
 [AES, Triple DES, SHA-1]